o0Zz/ha-climate2mqtt/README.md

 By default, it will create a Wi-Fi access point named `ESP32_Climate2MQTT`.
 4. Connect to the ESP32 using that access point and access to "http://192.168.8.1"

+## LED Status Indicators

+The ESP32 (Especially C6) has a builtin RGB led.
+This LED is used in order to quickly know the current ESP32 status without the need to connect to the interface

+- **Solid Blue:** Device is booting or connecting to network
+- **Solid Red:** Error state, or disconnected from WiFi, MQTT, or climate system
+- **Blinking Blue:** Access point mode active, waiting for configuration
+- **Solid Green:** Fully operational (connected to climate system, WiFi, and MQTT)

 ## 🧰 Build Instructions

 ### ⚙️ Prerequisites